Gabriella439/haskell-nix/project3/README.md

   }
 ```

-You can find the full list of `pkgs.haskell.lib` utiliites in this file:
+You can find the full list of `pkgs.haskell.lib` utilities in this file:

 * [Utilities for tweaking Haskell packages][haskell-lib]